NSF QRM Scholars Program

 - What should be included in the Letter of Support from my Content Area Mentor?

 We need to know that this person is there for you.
 That you can ask them questions to help out when you have questions about content specific issues.
 They don’t need to be physically able to meet with you or dedicate many hours of service, but need to be available as a sounding board.
 Also, they should provide some indication of the feasibility of your proposed project/proposal within the Scholar year.

 Specifically, this letter should outline the Content Area Mentor's support of the applicant’s research proposal (e.g., acknowledgment of the importance of the proposed research; recognition of the applicant’s scholarly potential and ability to carry out the proposed project).
 The letter should also speak to the mentor’s willingness and ability to provide ongoing mentorship to the applicant throughout the Scholar year to support the development and implementation of the Scholar’s project.
-The Research Letter of Support should be no more than 2 pages maximum.
+The Research Letter of Support should be no more than 1 page maximum (single-spaced).